The 3 Best Stretches for Mountain Biking

 Mountain biking over irregular terrain, ascents, descents and varying altitudes uses muscle groups from all over the body.
 The major muscles involved in mountain biking include:

-- One of the main muscle groups that is constantly worked in mountain biking are the quadriceps.
-This is the group of muscles located on the front of the thighs.
-Every time the pedal is pumped and the knee extended, the quadriceps are getting worked.
+- The main muscle groups that are constantly worked in mountain biking are the quadriceps and the glutes.
+The quadriceps are located on the front of the thighs, while the glutes are the muscles that make up the buttocks.

-- The calves on the backs of the lower legs get worked when you are seated on the bike and pedalling.
+- The calves on the back of the lower legs get worked when you are seated on the bike and pedalling.
 The more intense workout occurs when standing up on the pedals; the steeper the grade, the more intense the workout.

 - The core muscles that make up the lower abdominals, the upper abdominals, the obliques and the lower back are always being worked while the legs are in motion.